-Medical Expenses: For 2018, medical expenses, including amounts paid as health insurance premiums, are deductible only to the extent that they exceed 10% of AGI (7.5% for taxpayers age 65 or older through 2018).
-Beginning January 1, 2019, all taxpayers may deduct only the amount of the total unreimbursed allowable medical care expenses for the year that exceeds 10% of their adjusted gross income.
+Medical Expenses: For 2021, medical expenses, including amounts paid as health insurance premiums, are deductible only to the extent that they exceed 7.5% of AGI.
+Beginning January 1, 2019, all taxpayers may deduct only the amount of the total unreimbursed allowable medical care expenses for the year that exceeds 7.5% of their adjusted gross income.

 State & Local Tax (SALT) Deduction: This was limited by tax reform, but it has not disappeared entirely.
 In 2021, you will be allowed to deduct up to $10,000 for money you pay to state and local governments in tax.
 Property tax is always allowed, and you can elect either income or sales tax depending on which amount is higher.

 State Taxes: If you anticipate a state income tax liability for 2022 and plan to make an estimated payment most likely due in January, consider making the payment before the end of 2021.
 However, too high a payment could lead towards being subject to the AMT.